 Add to the list Home Alone, a must for the days leading up to Christmas, it makes me a feel like a child again, each time I enjoy it, just like the first time.
 Another movie of my childhood which helped me to believe in the magic of Christmas is Miracle on 34th street.
 The closest to Christmas I get, the more films I watch, from Disney cartoon movies to every single romantic comedy on tv, new and old, as long as there’s Jingle bells singing, snow and a trimmed tree.

-Let’s start with the appetizer, a butternut squash parmigiana, a tasty gratin.
+Today I am sharing with you a butternut squash parmigiana, a tasty gratin.
 You know that eggplant parmigiana is my favourite dish.
 If I could, I would it eat it all year round in spite of the season.
 Well, I found a worthy substitute that does not make me regret the eggplant!

 The baked squash is quick to prepare and if you brush thin slices with extra virgin olive oil they’ll become crisp, keeping a soft and sweet heart, just like the eggplant slices you would fry at the end of summer.
 Then you proceed as in the most classic of parmigiana: a good tomato sauce, pieces of mozzarella torn with your hands and heaping tablespoons of parmigiano reggiano.
 Be generous, please.

-To simplify the organization of the big day, make the small parmigiane in advance and choose individual ramekins, then you just have to heat them up a few minutes before bringing them to the table.
+Make the butternut squash parmigiana in advance, then you just have to reheat it a few minutes before bringing it to the table.
 And as in the case of a classical parmigiana or lasagna, taste and texture will get better the day after.

 Butternut squash parmigiana

 - 600 g (1.32 lb) butternut squash

 - Flour , to dust the butternut squash